Introduction

 The product is used to protect/cover tunnels and shade houses.

-It is also intended for linked spreading above the plastic covering.
+It is also intended to be linked to spreading above the plastic covering.

 The purpose of a plastic covering is to protect the greenhouse roof.